 Members are constantly making decisions on how they want to spend their money.
 When trainers work with clients they should be mentally and physically present for each session.
 If a trainer zones out the trainer leaves their client wondering if the session is important to them.
 Trainers also miss out on potential new clients who may have wanted their services.

 Clients will typically get your attention first by asking if there is “something else you need to do”.
 This should be a clue that they know you are not in the moment.
 You want to fix this quickly before the client stops training at your facility.
 Potential clients also watch to see how focused and attentive you are.
 I once had a member watch my training sessions for 5 months before deciding that he wanted to hire me.
 He said that he was looking at my training style, personality and attentiveness.
 He passed up two other trainers because they seemed uninterested.

 When you and/or your staff have better self-awareness you are able to anticipate the needs of your members easier.
 You will also notice that more clients would like to train with you.
 By being in the moment every day your clients feel like they had an experience that they want to share with friends and family.

 Nonverbal communication involves facial expressions, gestures, eye contact, posture, voice, and touch -and is actually more important then what is said verbally.
 Trainers are communicating non–verbally with clients and members all of the time and when mixed signals are sent, clients have to try to figure out how you actually feel.
 You may be speaking to your client and sound present and in the moment but is your body language communicating otherwise?

-Robyn Caruso is the Founder of The Stress Management Institute for Health and Fitness Professionals.
+Robyn Kade is the Founder of The Stress Management Institute for Health and Fitness Professionals.
 She has 18 years of experience in medical based fitness.